Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

 \subsection{Mixed Reality Concerns in Public Spaces}

-In recent years, MRHMDs with passthrough functionality \cite{Itoh2021Indistinguishable} have sparked a notable shift from private, controlled settings to more public, spontaneous environments.
-These devices, including video and optical see-through technologies like Apple Vision Pro, Magic Leap, Microsoft HoloLens, and Meta Orion, enable users to view their physical surroundings while interacting with virtual elements \cite{Radu2021Survey}.
-The rise in MRHMD usage in public settings raises social concerns for both wearer and non-wearers: MRHMD usage.
-The public acceptance tends to decline significantly \cite{Schwind2018Virtual, Eghbali2019Social} due stems from three main factors:
+In recent years, MRHMDs with passthrough functionality~\cite{Itoh2021Indistinguishable} have sparked a notable shift from private, controlled settings to more public, spontaneous environments.
+These devices, including video and optical see-through technologies such as Apple Vision Pro, Magic Leap, Microsoft HoloLens, and Meta Orion, enable users to view their physical surroundings while interacting with virtual elements~\cite{Radu2021Survey,Bailenson2024Seeing}.
+The rise in MRHMD usage in public settings raises social concerns for both wearers and non-wearers~\cite{Gugenheimer2017ShareVR,Sapkota2021Ubiquitous}.
+The social acceptance~\cite{Koelle2020Social} of MRHMD usage in public spaces tends to decline significantly~\cite{Koutromanos2023Augmented,Profita2016Effect,Sun2025Experiencing,Schwind2018Virtual, Eghbali2019Social, Gugenheimer2019Challenges,Gugenheimer2022Novel,OHagan2023Augmenting,Lebeck2018Security} due to three main factors:

-\paragraph{Imbalanced Power Dynamics} MRHMDs grant wearers capabilities—such as data overlays or video recording—that non-wearers cannot see or fully understand.
-This imbalance can negatively affect social experiences, privacy, and safety \cite{Chung2023Negotiating}.
-Denning et al. \cite{Denning2014situa} examined bystander privacy in AR, while O’Hagan et al. \cite{OHagan2021Safety} studied bystanders’ privacy concerns and awareness regarding AR glasses.
+\paragraph{Imbalanced power dynamics} MRHMDs grant wearers capabilities---such as data overlays or video recording---that non-wearers cannot see or fully understand.
+This imbalance can negatively affect social experiences, privacy, and safety~\cite{Chung2023Negotiating}.
+Denning et al.~\cite{Denning2014situ} examined bystander privacy in AR, while O'Hagan et al.~\cite{OHagan2021Safety,Hagan2023Privacy} studied bystanders' privacy concerns and awareness regarding AR glasses.
 A notable example of these social tensions is Google Glass, which faced criticism for prioritizing user capabilities over broader social impacts.
-This led to the term “Glasshole,” illustrating bystanders’ perception of antisocial behavior by Google Glass wearers \cite{Due2015social}.
+This led to the term ``Glasshole'', illustrating bystanders' perception of antisocial behavior by Google Glass wearers~\cite{Due2015social}.

-\paragraph{Embodied Interactions.} MRHMDs often rely on embodied interactions \cite{Handosa2018Extending}, such as mid-air gestures and full-body movements.
-While these can be intuitive for manipulating virtual objects, they can also conflict with established social norms, resulting in social awkwardness \cite{Plakias2024Awkward}.
-Moreover, these conspicuous gestures may exacerbate the power imbalance between wearers and bystanders, as onlookers may feel excluded or uncertain about the wearer’s actions in mixed reality.
+\paragraph{Embodied interactions} MRHMDs often rely on embodied interactions~\cite{Handosa2018Extending}, such as mid-air gestures and full-body movements.
+Although these interactions can be intuitive for manipulating virtual objects, they may also contravene established social norms, engendering social awkwardness~\cite{Plakias2024Awkwardness,Krauss2024What,Chen2024Awkward,Guo2024Exploring}.
+Moreover, these conspicuous gestures~\cite{Montero2010Would,Ahlstrom2014Are} may exacerbate the power imbalance between wearers and bystanders, as onlookers may feel excluded or uncertain about the wearer's actions in mixed reality.